Details of the Council's local welfare assistance scheme. Eligibility criteria and how to apply for a support grant or emergency loan.

 As part of the application process for an emergency loan, you will be required to enter into a formal repayment plan.
 An invoice will be included with the notification letter.

 Should you default on a repayment plan, a reminder notice will be issued in the first instance.
-Failure to bring the arrangement up to date could result in court action being taken.
-Top of page
+Failure to bring the arrangement up to date could result in court action being taken, and any further applications you make will be refused.

 Should your application be unsuccessful, and you feel that the decision has been made incorrectly, you have the right to request we review the decision.